brandonsheppard/Theme-Starter-Kit/README.md

 To build a new theme, simply navigate to this repository in terminal and run the following command:

 ```
-bin/generatetheme themeName
+ntheme themeName
 ```

-This will create a new directory, outside of but adjacent to this directory, called `themeName`.
+This will create a new directory, inside the current directory, called `themeName`.
 It will have everything you need set-up.

 Note that you need [Node.js](https://nodejs.org/en/) installed, and [gulp.js](http://gulpjs.com/) installed globally to run this script successfully.

 ## How to build a theme